Durbatuluk1701/bake/README.md

 - `--mode print`: Resolves and prints the full dependency list for a given `.cml` file.
 Output can be redirected to a file with `--out <file>`.
 - `--mode merge`: Resolves dependencies and merges all required `.cml` files into a single monolithic file (specified by `--out <file>`).
-- `--mode build`: Merges dependencies, compiles the result with the CakeML compiler (`cake`), and then compiles the output to a native executable using `gcc`.
+- `--mode build`: Merges dependencies, compiles the result with the CakeML compiler (`cake`), and then compiles the output to a native executable using `cc`.

 ## Usage